 Wondering how to feel good every day?
-Mental health has never been so in the spotlight as right now because quarantine has a way of making us go stir-crazy.
-Even if you’re not in lock-down right now, the constant changes and new rules can make you feel a little anxious – plus working from home is new for most of us.
 Self-care is often marketed as candles and rose petals in the bathtub, but that doesn’t work for everyone.
 Successful women manage to feel good every day, no matter how much they’ve got on their plate – here’s how.

 1. Sticking to office hours

 If you’re asking yourself how to feel good every day, you probably need to start with your work hours.
 Many of us are still working from home and it can be difficult to turn work off, so give yourself rules.
 It doesn’t mean running away at 5 pm on the dot, finishing your work is important, but try to give yourself strict rules and stick by them.
 What you need is a daily planner that actually helps you build a better routine for your mental health.
 The Getting Stuff Done planner contains a layout that combines your to-do list with meal planning, water tracking, and all the important self-care you could need to make sure that you feel supported, rested, and productive.

 2. Nourishing their bodies